-6.2.2.1 GNSS Antenna for Stationary Installation
+8.2.2.1 GNSS Antenna for Fixed-Location Installation

-The Multi GNSS Antenna is an active GNSS antenna which can receive the signals of the GPS, GLONASS, Galileo and Beidou satellite systems.
-It is very well suited for stationary installations, operates with a 5V DC supply voltage provided by the receiver, and has an integrated surge protection.
+The Multi-GNSS Antenna is an active GNSS L1 antenna capable of receiving signals from the GPS, GLONASS, Galileo and BeiDou satellite systems.
+It is very well-suited to fixed-location installations.
+It is powered by a 5 V DC power supply from the receiver and offers integrated surge protection.

-The antenna cable length can be up to 70 meters if a H155 low-loss coaxial cable is used.
+The antenna cable can be up to 70 meters in length if using a suitable low-loss coaxial cable such as Belden H155.

-Mounting and Installation of the GNSS/L1 Antenna
+Installation of the GNSS/L1 Antenna

-Figure: Schematic diagram of mounting the Multi GNSS Antenna
+Image: Diagram Showing the Installation of the Multi-GNSS Antenna